-- Selected applicants will be invited by the judging plan to perform in a public competition (to be held on 13 May 2019 in the Ian Hanger Recital Hall at 6.30 pm).
+- Selected applicants will be invited by the judging plan to perform in a public competition.
 They will be required to play a program of their own choice of between 15-20 minutes showing contrast within the program.

 - A judging panel of five comprising two pianists (one external to Griffith and one member of Griffith staff), two violinists (one external to Griffith and one member of Griffith staff) and one person invited by Griffith, who will chair the panel (a trustee of the Trust or their nominee).

 - No judge may be the teacher of the student who is competing.

 - The winning recipients will be chosen based on their performance and written application.
 The recipients will be announced immediately following the competition.

 Completed application form and supporting documents - a postgraduate study and career plan, a budget for overseas study and details of other available funding – should be submitted the Operations Administrator (rm 2.64) or by e-mail on firstname.lastname@example.org or via dropbox.

 Late applications and applications without supporting documents will not be accepted.

 Glenda Page, a keen pianist, was born in Innisfail, Northern Queensland and established this scholarship fund in memory of her mother Ena Williams.
 Glenda would have loved to study piano at a higher level, but at that time there was no conservatorium in Brisbane.
 Glenda was a longtime member of Zonta and enjoyed listening to her nephew (Matthew) and niece (Rachel) play violin.

 - The first payment of $5,000 must be used by the winner to travel to one or more of the three institutions nominated in her application for the purpose of audition and preliminary tuition.